-Professors Onyeiwu (Chair), Allison, Baskan, Bender, Bianco, C. Finaret, Golden, Martin, Michaelides, Nonnenmacher, Ormiston, Rancati
+Professors Onyeiwu (Chair), Allison, Baskan, Bender, Bianco, Chakraborty, C. Finaret, Golden, Martin, Michaelides, Nonnenmacher, Ormiston, Rancati, Waugh

 Economics is a social science that studies the production, distribution, and consumption of goods and services.
 The scarcity of human, natural, and other resources requires that these activities be organized to enhance the general welfare of society.
 Economic activity is organized at many levels, including firms, markets, and governments, and the economics curriculum offers students the opportunity to study decision-making and the consequences of those decisions at all of these levels.
 The curriculum includes a core of widely accepted general theory and techniques for testing hypotheses and drawing inferences.
 These theories and techniques are refined by their application to concrete cases in a wide offering of elective courses and co-curricular activities.

 The Department of Economics trains students to think analytically about social issues and prepares them to be responsible and productive citizens in a dynamic and diverse world.
 Many of our alumni pursue graduate study in business, economics, education, finance, international affairs, law, and public policy and enter careers in business and public service.